STUDY JAPANESE ONLINE WITH NATIVES HERE

 Meaning of Mono - もの [物]

-The mono It is used to refer to a physical, concrete thing, a tangible thing, concrete, something that can be touched, touched; a sensible and touchable thing.
+The mono is used to refer to a physical, concrete thing, a tangible thing, something that can be touched; something sensitive and touchable.
 Something that is perceived by touch; corporeal, palpable.
-Such as: a wallet, a cabbage, a door, or a coin.
+For example: a wallet, a cabbage, a door, or a coin.

 Mono can give the idea of an object, article, material, substance, possessions, property, belongings and anything.
 It can also be used to emphasize emotion, judgment, etc. And it can be used to indicate a common occurrence in the past, a general trend, or something that must happen.